aweymo/cs_land/index.md

       class="s1">.
 That said, I felt that the representation of this community was a crucial element to how media often 'othered' these communities in order to engage in myth making around who a true American was and what they resembled.</span>
+- template: content-feature
+  block: feature-1
+  media_alignment: Left
+  headline: "<strong>How to Use this Guide</strong>"
+  slug: ht1
+  content: This work is centered around the historical network visualization of the
+    materials which contains historic newspapers, periodicals, archival collections and oral histories relating to 14 community groups from 1880-1930.
+The visualization allows the user to form connections based on community groups, industry or geolocation and hopefully act as a springboard to future research.
+Each element within the visualization contains links to the digital object, which can be analyzed in greater detail or listened to in full, in the case of the oral history recordings.
+  media:
+    image: "/uploads/2022/04/30/tt30101897.png"
+    alt_text: "Tacoma Tidende\t1897-10-30\tFront page of Tacoma  Tidende, \"The Bidding Stick.\""

 ---